WHAT IS THE APP

 June 1, 2017

-An updated version of The Safe Delivery App is launched – based on WHO guidelines, with a more intuitive design and a new individualized learning platform.
+An updated version of The Safe Delivery App is launched – primarily based on WHO guidelines, with a more intuitive design and a new individualized learning platform.
 The interest in The Safe Delivery App has been immense and Maternity Foundation is scaling up with ministries of health, NGOs and international organizations in multiple countries.